rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 ## SGX Attestation Support and SGX Support in Orchestrators

-The diagram below shows the infrastructure that CSPs need to deploy to support SGX attestation and optionally, integration with orchestrators (currently Kubernetes and OpenStack is supported).
+The diagram below shows the infrastructure that CSPs need to deploy to support SGX attestation and optionally, integration with orchestrators (Kubernetes and OpenStack).

 THE SGX Agent pushes platform information to SGX Caching Service (SCS), which uses it to get the PCK Certificate and other SGX collateral from the Intel SGX Provisioning Certification Service (PCS) and caches them locally.
 When a workload on the platform needs to generate an SGX Quote, it retrieves the PCK Certificate of the platform from SCS.